imor/mini-lsm/mini-lsm-book/src/week2-07-snacks.md

 We use crc32 as our checksum algorithm.
 You can use `crc32fast::hash` to generate the checksum for the block after building a block.

-Usually, when user specify the target block size in the storage options, the size should include both block content and checksum.
-For example, if the target block size is 4096, and the checksum takes 4 bytes, the actual block content target size should be 4092.
-However, to avoid breaking previous test cases and for simplicity, in our course, we will **still** use the target block size as the target content size, and simply append the checksum at the end of the block.
+Usually, when users specify the target block size in the storage options, the size should include both block content and checksum.
+For example, if the target block size is 4096 and the checksum takes 4 bytes, the actual block content target size should be 4092.
+However, to avoid breaking previous test cases and for simplicity, in our course we will **still** use the target block size as the target content size and simply append the checksum at the end of the block.

-When you read the block, you should verify the checksum in `read_block` correctly generate the slices for the block content.
+When you read the block, you should verify the checksum in `read_block` and correctly generate the slices for the block content.
 You should pass all test cases in previous chapters after implementing this functionality.

 ## Task 3: SST Meta Checksum